-We have audited the accompanying consolidated balance sheets of Cubic Corporation as of September 30, 2014 and 2013, and the related consolidated statements of income, comprehensive income, cash flows and changes in shareholders' equity for each of the three years in the period ended September 30, 2014.
+We have audited the accompanying consolidated balance sheets of Cubic Corporation as of September 30, 2015 and 2014, and the related consolidated statements of income, comprehensive income (loss), cash flows and changes in shareholders' equity for each of the three years in the period ended September 30, 2015.
 These financial statements are the responsibility of the Company's management.
 Our responsibility is to express an opinion on these financial statements based on our audits.